tani/docs/src/profile.md

 ### Financial Support

 - JASSO Scholarship, Exemption from refund due to outstanding performance, April.
 2018 – March.
 2020
-- JAIST Support Foundation Scholarship Grant, April.
+- JAIST Support Foundation Scholarship Grant (top 2 students in all first year students in the master's program, around 400 students), April.
 2018 – March.
 2019
-- JAIST Scholarship M Program, April.
+- JAIST Scholarship M Program (top 25% of all second year students in the master's program, around 400 students), April.
 2019 – March.
 2020
-- JAIST Doctoral Research Fellow, April.
+- JAIST Doctoral Research Fellow (top 20% of all successful applicants for the doctoral program, around 100 students), April.
 2020 – March.
 2021

 ### Research Experience